awsdocs/amazon-route53-docs/doc_source/domain-renew.md

 **After the expiration date**
 Most domains are held by the registrar for a brief time after expiration, so you might be able to renew an expired domain after the expiration date, but we strongly recommend that you keep automatic renewal enabled if you want to keep your domain\.
 For information about trying to renew a domain after the expiration date, see [Restoring an Expired Domain](domain-restore-expired.md)\.
 If your domain expires but late renewal is allowed for the domain, you can renew the domain for the standard renewal price\.
 To determine whether a domain is still within the late\-renewal period, perform the procedure in the [Extending the Registration Period for a Domain](domain-extend.md) section\.
 If the domain is still listed, it's within the late\-renewal period\.
-For information about the renewal period for each TLD, see the "Renewal, restoration, and deletion times" table on the [Renewing a Domain Name](http://wiki.gandi.net/en/domains/renew) page on the Gandi website\.
+For information about the renewal period for each TLD, see the [Renewal Deadlines](https://docs.gandi.net/en/domain_names/renew/deadlines.html) page on the Gandi website\.
 Note that the list includes some TLDs that Route 53 doesn't support\.